 The carbon footprint of concentrated whey, skimmed milk powder, whole milk powder, cream, casein powder and AMF is specified per global region.
-Results include impact from the cradle to the gate of the whey or milk powder delivering factory but excludes transport to FrieslandCampina.
-Differences between years are purely based on differences in the carbon footprint of raw milk between global regions.
+Results include impact from the cradle to the gate of the product delivering factory but excludes transport to FrieslandCampina.
 Processing variables remained equal for all years because we do not know how processing of other companies changes over time.
-However, this is not expected to have a large effect on the carbon footprint of whey and milk powder, because processing only contributes to a small extent to the carbon footprint of these products.
+However, this is not expected to have a large effect on the carbon footprint of the aforementioned products, because processing only contributes to a small extent to the carbon footprint of these products.

-4. Results 2015-2023
+4. Results 2015-2024